datafold/data-diff/README.md

 Check out [documentation](https://docs.datafold.com/reference/open_source/cli) for the full command reference.

+# data-diff OSS & Datafold Cloud
+data-diff is an open source utility.
+You run stateless diffs on your local computer but results cannot be easily accessed by others.

+Scale up with [Datafold Cloud](https://www.datafold.com/) to make data diffing a company-wide experience to both supercharge your data diffing CLI experience (ex: data-diff --dbt --cloud) and run diffs manually in the UI.
+This includes [column-level lineage](https://www.datafold.com/column-level-lineage), [CI testing](https://docs.datafold.com/deployment_testing/how_it_works/), and diff history.

 # Supported databases

 | Database      | Status | Connection string                                                                                                                   |
 |---------------|-------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------|